HOWTO enable 10-bit color on Linux

 (II) AMDGPU(0): Pixel depth = 30 bits stored in 4 bytes (32 bpp pixmaps)

-There may be programs beyond Chromium/Chrome that have issues when you are using a 10-bit display.
-Please let us know if you run into any.
+There may be programs beyond Vulkan programs and Chromium/Chrome that have issues when you are using a 10-bit display.
+Please let us know in the comment section below if you run into any.
+We haven't.
+It's just Chromium and Vulkan that are problematic as far as we know.